 Some PC motherboards can use an AGP graphics adapter.
-This standard was designed to take the graphics operations off of the PCI bus and onto a dedicated bus - the AGP port.
-The AGP port is physically and logically separate from the PCI bus.
+This standard was designed to move the graphics operations off of the PCI bus onto a dedicated bus - the AGP port which is physically and logically separate from the PCI bus.
 Using this port to handle graphics operations frees the PCI bus for audio and SCSI data activity.
 Contact your computer manufacturer for more information on the benefits of using an AGP port.

-Optimizing Windows 95 for Audio Applications
+Optimizing Windows for Audio Applications

-Following are some suggestions that may improve your computers performance as a dedicated Digital Audio Workstation.
+Following are some suggestions that may improve your computer's performance as a dedicated Digital Audio Workstation.
 Some of these suggestions disable some Windows 95 optimization features and may slow the overall performance of your system when using non-audio applications.